kLojin/PF-exercise/readme.md

 ### What are the Additional Post-release features

-1. Complete the About Section Page
+1. Complete the missing details and links on the website
 2. Add a Search bar on the Landing page
 3. Add Facebook post links using HTML iframe Syntax
 4. Add image slideshows